BY ALYSSA MATTEI

 If you have lost the original case/box etc what is the best way to re-pack the media to avoid damage?

 NR: Things may be more simplified to pack if they are in the original case/ sleeves, but improvising works just as well.
-If I pack a video and photo job together, I wouldn’t be putting heavy VHS on top of photos with a chance of them creasing.
+If I pack a VHS To Digital and photo job together, I wouldn’t be putting heavy VHS on top of photos with a chance of them creasing.
 Usually, I’ll place the VHS tapes first, lay down a layer of bubble wrap, then use some chip wood or cardboard cut to the size of the box, and proceed to lay it down so I have a nice flat surface.
 This not only ensures the photos don’t have the potential to be creased by the VHS tapes, but also limits the chances they will move if the box is dropped/ or jostled.
 A tote bag (or even more simply, a tshirt) can work as an alternative to a case.

 What are the most common mistakes when packaging material?

 NR: Common mistakes are also honest mistakes…The biggest one is making sure you are using enough tape when you build your box and when you seal it.
 I first put a line of tape down the bottom, and then each along the sides; and lastly one across the center on the bottom, this ensures your materials won’t fall out through any cracks.
 Repeat the process when you seal your package too, this makes it so the package doesn’t have a chance of opening during shipping.